Private, In-Home Tutoring in Edgewood, Kentucky

-SchoolTutoring Academy’s tutoring programs for Edgewood students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Edgewood, Kentucky students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The Kenton County Public School District is a large district that serves 14,600 students who are placed in the district’s 11 elementary schools, 4 middle schools, and 9 high schools.
 The district strives for all students to be supported by their teachers with quality instruction and opportunities to advance forward should they show exceled levels of learning throughout their K-12 education.
 The District does this by maintaining the standards of the Kentucky Core Academic Standards and the nationwide Common Core Standards Initiative, the latter specifically for the English language arts and math.